Story on Bikes 2020

 Facebook – Cycling Miles for Malawi @miles4malawi

 Our Story on Bikes Riders

-On Fri 31st July, the cyclists will ride from Edinburgh to Blantyre, the home of David Livingstone, a socially distant family picnic, in the spirit of Mamie herself, will launch the project on Sat 1st August.
-The ride will travel to Tarbet, Loch Lomond, where Mamie was born and then to Falkirk, the home of some of the Martin family.
-We will read excerpts from Salt and Light (Mamie’s letters) at relevant points along the way.
-The ride will finish at Milk, a café on the cycle/walk path in Newhaven, Edinburgh.
+On Fri 31st July, the cyclists rode from Edinburgh to Blantyre, the home of David Livingstone.
+Alison Cameron, MMF Scottish Patron launched the project on Sat 1st August.
+The ride then went to Tarbet, Loch Lomond, where Mamie was born and then to Falkirk, the home of some of the Martin family.
+We read excerpts from Salt and Light (Mamie’s letters) at relevant points along the way.
+The ride finished at Milk, a café on the cycle/walk path in Newhaven, Edinburgh on Saturday 8th August.

 Thanks to all those who have supported this ride and who continue to support the stay-at-home riders.
 We raised the profile of our work around the world (really!) and lots of necessary funding came in too.

 |Fri 31 July||Day 1||45||Leg 1 Edinburgh to Blantyre||Not too hilly, some road cycling||Start at Haymarket Station|